sereneliu/AoC-2019/README.md

 This one took me awhile longer to solve, mostly due to stupid mistakes.
 My original solution for part 1 was fast enough, but when I changed stuff for part 2, then it slowed considerably.
 I will definitely need to come back to this one with a faster solution time.

 ## Day 4

+For this puzzle, I struggled a lot with how to structure my code properly.
+It took a long time because I ended up refactoring over and over again.
+I'm happier with where it is now, but I'm sure there's room for improvement.